-The Guilderland Central School District has, and will continue to, establish a fully-connected learning environment for all learners.
-To this extent, we will maintain a robust wireless infrastructure as the foundation for connection of district-provided devices (Chromebooks, iPads, laptops) and student-owned devices.
-Our goal is a 1:1 environment whereby students and teachers are able to connect at any point, to engage students and maximize learning.
+The Guilderland Central School District has and will continue to, establish a fully-connected learning environment for all learners.
+To this extent, we will maintain a robust infrastructure as the foundation for connection of district-provided devices (Chromebooks, iPads, laptops) and student-owned devices.
+Our goal has been to establish 1:1 environment whereby students and teachers are able to connect at any point, to engage students and maximize learning.
 We have established a Google Apps for Education (GAFE) which has greatly enhanced efficiency in learning, collaboration, and the curation of content and information.
 Additionally, remote connectivity with experts in the field, universities, authors, other schools, and classes, etc. will extend learning experiences well beyond the walls of our classrooms.

-The proposed project will ensure that all technology-enhanced learning activities and opportunities can be facilitated without delay or obstruction caused by inadequate connectivity and infrastructure.
-Furthermore, enhanced infrastructure offers new opportunities to connect students with a global and academic community.
+The proposed project will ensure that all technology-enhanced learning activities (Classroom Learning Technologies) and opportunities can be facilitated without delay or obstruction caused by inadequate connectivity and infrastructure.
+Desktop virtualization will further enhance this 1:1 effort by making available to students critical applications which may not be readily available on stand-alone devices.
+Our implementation of a 1:1 model will also ensure equity in access and maximization of technology-enhanced learning applications.
+Related, our improved digital media production capabilities will greatly enrich technology-based communications and 21stcentury projects.
+Upgrades to our high school digital media systems, as described, will afford all students expanded opportunities to share media projects with their school community and beyond.
+These systems will integrate with large-group instructional spaces and ourlocal broadcast systems.
+School-wide communications through our Student News programs will also be enhanced.
+Such opportunities maximize student engagement and creativity.
+The broadcast of media productions to a broader audience is a tremendous motivator for students.
+Additionally, digital media systems will be used by our student Technology Help Desk (FCAST) top create video tutorials for teachers and peers.
+This will serve as an invaluable resource while transitioning to a 1:1 environment., Improved school connectivity via the components and systems described below will enable effective use of classroom learning technologies.